Great Appalachian Storm of 1950: North Carolina

 All-time record lows for November were set at Asheville 1 F and Wilmington 16 F.

 Ohio

-On the storm's west side, nearly a foot of snow fell on Dayton, Ohio, which combined with the wind and cold temperatures to constitute their worst blizzard on record.
+On the storm's west side, nearly a foot (30 cm) of snow fell on Dayton, Ohio, which combined with the wind and cold temperatures to constitute their worst blizzard on record.
 Nearly the entire state was blanketed with 10 in of snow, with 20–30 in being measured in eastern sections of Ohio.
 The highest report was 44 in from Steubenville.
 Snow drifts were up to 25 ft deep.
 Winds exceeded 40 mph with gusts as high as 60 mph.
 Bulldozers were used to clear roads.
 Despite the high winds and snow, the annual football game between the University of Michigan and Ohio State University went on as scheduled in Columbus and was nicknamed the Snow Bowl.
 When the snow melted during the first four days of December, river flooding occurred in Cincinnati.